hylo-lang/GitBooks/Tour/subscripts.md

 A mutable subscript can always be used immutably as well.
 However, in the example above, because the parameters are `inout`, arguments to `min_inout` will have to be passed `inout` even when the subscript is used immutably.

-To solve that problem, we can mark the parameters `yielded` instead, which act as a placeholder for either `let`, `inout`, or `sink` dependeing on the way the subscript is being used.
+To solve that problem, we can mark the parameters `yielded` instead, which act as a placeholder for either `let`, `inout`, or `sink` depending on the way the subscript is being used.

 ```
 subscript min(_ x: yielded Int, _ y: yielded Int): Int {